-If you color hair often you know that the transfer of hair color to the skin is a common challenge, no matter who crafty you are with donning those gloves.
+If you color hair often you know that the transfer of hair color to the skin is a common challenge, no matter how crafty you are with donning those gloves.
 Hair dye tends to get on everything from your clothes to the countertop.
-What do you do when it gets on your ears, forehead, neck or hands?
+What do you do when it gets on your ears, forehead, neck, or hands?

 How to Remove Hair Color from Skin

-Here are 6 ways that experts recommend to remove hair dye from your skin.
+Here are 9 ways that experts recommend removing hair dye from your skin.